AlexandreDdaCosta/olympus/README.md

 The passphrase will be regularly needed to add the newly-generated private SSH key to ssh-agent.

-###  Add the newly-created public key to Github account settings.
+### Add the newly-created public key to Github account settings

 * Copy the contents of */home/alex/.ssh/id_github.pub* to the clipboard.
 * While logged-in to the Github account, use the account menu drop-down on the